Hedgehog: Domestication

 The most common pet species of hedgehog are hybrids of the white-bellied hedgehog or four-toed hedgehog (Atelerix albiventris, sometimes known as the African pygmy hedgehog) and the smaller North African hedgehog (A. algirus, pygmy hedgehog).
 Other species kept as pets are the long-eared hedgehog (Hemiechinus auritus) and the Indian long-eared hedgehog (H. collaris).

 As of 2019, it is illegal to own a hedgehog as a pet in the US states of Hawaii, Georgia, Pennsylvania, and California, as well as in New York City, Washington, D.C. and some Canadian municipalities.
 Breeding licenses are required.
-No such restrictions exist in most European countries with the exception of Scandinavia.
-In Italy, it is illegal to keep wild hedgehogs as pets.
+No such restrictions exist in most European countries with the exception of Scandinavia, although they are bound to regulate breeding and sale of hedgehogs by the Berne Convention on the Conservation of European Wildlife and Natural Habitats.
+In France and Italy, it is illegal to keep wild hedgehogs as pets.

 As invasive species

 In areas where hedgehogs have been introduced, such as New Zealand and the islands of Scotland, the hedgehog has become a pest, lacking natural predators.
 In New Zealand it has decimated native species including insects, snails, lizards and ground-nesting birds, particularly shore birds.

 Eradication can be troublesome.
 Attempts to eliminate hedgehogs from bird colonies on the Scottish islands of North Uist and Benbecula in the Outer Hebrides were met with international protest.
 Eradication began in 2003 with 690 hedgehogs killed, though animal welfare groups attempted rescues.
 By 2007, legal injunctions prohibited the killing, and in 2008, the elimination process was changed to trapping and releasing on the mainland.

 In 2022, it was reported that the hedgehog population in rural Britain was declining rapidly, down by 30–75% since 2000.